tamagokun/pomander/README.md

 Installation
 ------------

-I like to install Pomander globally so I can user it in any project.
+I like to install Pomander globally so I can use it in any project.
 Unfortunately, Composer does not have a way of doing this by default, so here is an easy way to allow global package installtion: